yadenis/DCO-Comment-Attachment/README.md

 - Specify whether the attachment will be embedded or displayed as a link.
 - Attach an attachment to a commented post.
 - Restrict attachment file types.
+- Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.

 You can also:
 - Add, replace or delete an attachment from a comment on Edit Comment screen.